School’s out for

 there are three kinds, three colours.

-The best (to say you are doing good work or great)
+The best, to say you are doing good work or great,

 is pink as a strawberry milkshake.

-My regular, anaemic blue, carries ‘Remarks’
+My later ones, anaemic blue, carry ‘Remarks’

 such as my mother’s ‘I’d like to see higher marks.’